Galactocele of the Breast

-A women concerned about a strange ‘smooth and movable‘ lump or breast discomfort will typically bring the condition to the attention of her doctor, who will likely refer the patient for breast cancer screening, just to be sure.
+A woman concerned about a strange ‘smooth and movable‘ lump or breast discomfort will typically bring the condition to the attention of her doctor, who will likely refer the patient for breast cancer screening, just to be sure.

 Galactoceles can be caused by anything that blocks a breast duct during lactation.
 It is possible that breast carcinoma has caused a change and blockage of some kind, but far more likely that it is the result of routine, benign causes.

 But the patient will typically be sent for ultrasound imaging and a fine needle aspiration biopsy just to be sure.
 The presence of milk aspirated from the mass ( and not clear fluids or blood ) will generally confirm the diagnosis and rule out carcinoma and fibroadenoma.

 Galatoceles contain milk

 Galactoceles are similar to ordinary cysts (see above.)
 But instead of clear fluid, they contain milk.
 Galactoceles are not dangerous, though they can be uncomfortable.

 Radiological appearance of galactoceles depends on the amount of fat content

 But generally speaking, galactoceles appear on a sonogram as small, round hypoechoic nodules.
-Usually they have well-defined margins with thin, echogenic walls, but on occasions they present with indistinct or microlobulated margins.
+Usually, they have well-defined margins with thin, echogenic walls, but on occasions, they present with indistinct or microlobulated margins.
 Additionally, there is often mild posterior shadowing (distal acoustic enhancement).

 Other histological aspects of galactocele breast lesions

 The presence of inflammation in the cysts is generally due to leakage.
 Thicker tumor walls also tend to be associated with inflammation.

-Subcateogories/descriptions of Galactoceles
+Subcategories/descriptions of Galactoceles

 The variable amounts of fat versus water content, and also the relative ‘freshness’ of the milk secretions change the texture and consistency and appearance of the tumor.

 Pseudolipoma is the name given to the galactocele tumor when the fat content is very high and appears as a completely radiolucent mass.

-Galactocele as a ‘cystic mass with flat fluid level’
+Galactocele: ‘cystic mass with flat fluid level’

 A galactocele might be described as a cystic mass with a ‘flat fluid level.
 This implies that the proportions of water and fat are variable, but the ‘milk’ content is fresh.

 Pseudohamartoma and ‘complicated cyst-like’ galactoceles

-In this case the fluid is thicker and ‘stickier’ (more consistent).
+In this case, the fluid is thicker and ‘stickier’ (more consistent).
 When a galactocele begins to evolve into this ‘pseudo-solid’ state, it begins more and more to resemble a potential breast cancer tumor.( But the well-defined shape and distinct margins would only suggest a benign tumor).

 Treatment of Galactoceles

 But, in cases of true discomfort, attempts may be made to ‘drain’ the galactocele through fine needle aspiration.
-In fact, the diagnostic aspiration of fluid from they cyst may prove to be therapeutic at the same time.
+In fact, the diagnostic aspiration of fluid from the cyst may prove to be therapeutic at the same time.

 Perhaps a little Question/Answer compendi list eum.

 Use your imagination, and it’s like a floating water balloon filled with milk, except smaller size and without floating.

 You know the feeling of finding a lump in your breast, it’s like that, except you are also sleepy.

-- How does it form?
-It’s like when a beaver makes a dam in a creek, and a pond forms, except it’s in a milk duct, and there’s no beaver.
+It’s like when a beaver makes a dam in a creek and a pond forms, except it’s in a milk duct, and there’s no beaver.